 Increasingly, people are using their mobile phones for internet across the mobile network instead of voice calls; and many of those use internet services like FaceTime and Skype to make voice calls instead of using the telephone network.

-If your home carrier does not offer an international calling plan at reasonable rates, you might consider purchasing a SIM card in Mexico–it will be less expensive than using your home cell phone SIM on roaming in Mexico (see Traveler’s “SIM” Cards for Use in Mexico, above).
+If your home carrier does not offer an international calling plan at reasonable rates, you might consider purchasing a SIM card in Mexico and signing-up to a 30 day plan that gives you unlimited calling to the USA and Canada as well as a generous data allowance.
+Doing this will be much less expensive than using your home cell phone SIM on roaming in Mexico (see Traveler’s “SIM” Cards for Use in Mexico, above).

 Mexico has certain (complicated) protocols for dialing to and from cell phones.
 See the next section— Dialing Phones in Mexico— for full details.

 In November 2001, Mexico’s telephone exchange numbers underwent a major upgrade.
 Refer to the Telephone Dialing Codes Table for Mexico for a list of cities and dialing codes for cities and towns in Mexico.

 Calls to and From Mexican Phones (Land Lines)